Edit a Delphinium Layout

 After you add components to a cell, you can drag them to change the order of components within a cell, or to move the component to another cell.

-Mouse over the component until the mouse changes to the "move" cursor, a cursor with arrows pointed in all four directions.
-Then click and hold the mouse button down to begin dragging the component.
+When you mouse over a component, a six-dot "move" icon will appear.
+Click and drag the "move" icon, a cursor with arrows pointed in all four directions will appear.
+Drag the component to a new location.
 While you are dragging, a transparent image of the component will appear under the mouse.

 When the component is displayed in the target location you are moving to, release the mouse and the component will be moved to the new location.